Session Zero Checklist

 Session zero is a group activity to help plan and prepare for starting a new campaign or adventure.

-Session Zero is planning session that takes place between the group before beginning a new campaign.
+Session Zero is a planning session that takes place between the group before beginning a new campaign.
 It's used to discuss important aspects of the upcoming game, such as the game's genre, setting, tone, house rules, character creation guidelines, and the expectations and boundaries of the group.
 It's a valuable opportunity to ensure that everyone is on the same page, fostering a shared understanding of the game's direction and themes.

 Story